Trump pal Stone now recalls meeting with Russian about Clinton dirt

 Breaking News Emails

-WASHINGTON -- Two longtime associates of Donald Trump are now acknowledging a previously undisclosed contact in May 2016 with a Russian who they say offered dirt on Hillary Clinton.
+WASHINGTON — Two longtime associates of President Donald Trump are now acknowledging a previously undisclosed contact in May 2016 with a Russian who they say offered dirt on Hillary Clinton.

-He said his recollection was refreshed when Caputo mentioned it to him, after Caputo confronted with text messages under questioning by Special Counsel Robert Mueller's office.
-Stone had texted with Caputo about the meeting.
-Caputo had set it up, after Greenberg approached Caputo's Russian-born business partner.
+He said his recollection was refreshed when Caputo mentioned it to him, after Caputo was confronted with text messages under questioning by special counsel Robert Mueller's office.
+Stone had texted with Caputo about the meeting, which Caputo had set up, after Greenberg approached Caputo's Russian-born business partner.

 "Caputo brought it to my attention, it having arisen in his interview" with Mueller's team, Stone said.